jcu-eresearch/dc24-rich-data-capture/_posts/2013-01-31-case-study-artificial-tree-overview-part-1.md

 * Complex enough to show how streaming sensors with quality metadata records scales with the minimum of work.
 * Similar research projects have in the past been conducted by researchers manually collecting data from each field sensor as well as manually setting up the associated metadata records.
 * Complex enough to demonstrate the flexibility of our systems and illustrate the pros and cons of different configurations.
-* Target audience for our project showing how the Rich Data Capture will be used in the future.
+* It is the perfect target audience for our project, showing how EnMaSSe will be used in the future.

 <span id="rest"></span>